Amateur

 Dragonfly Wing showing the series of cross-veins

-Illustration of the cross veins on a Dragonfly wing
+Illustration of the cross veins on a dragonfly wing with the pterostigma marked

 Illustration of the cross veins on a Dragonfly wing.

 In most insect orders these cross veins are reduced or absent.
 Primitively the pairs of wings beat independently of one another.
 This is rather inefficient, the effectiveness of the wing beat may be increased by the wings acting together.
 A number of different methods of coupling the wings to achieve this have been developed.
-The jugal area of the fore-wing is involved in some of these.
+The jugum (also called the jugal area) of the fore wing is involved in some of these.

 Previous: Antennae | Next: Respiration